Model & Strategy

 Moy was also recipient of the 2009 Premier Dream Catcher award from the San Francisco Unified School District, California Arts Council Director’s Award, and 2013 American Leadership Forum of Silicon Valley Class XXV.

 CAST’s mission and work put a permanent stop to San Francisco and Oakland’s loss of cultural assets, organizations at great risk of displacement in one of the most expensive real estate markets in the U.S. To date, CAST has purchased and opened two buildings in central San Francisco which house two contemporary arts organizations serving an estimated 95,000 people yearly or one in eight San Franciscans.
 Currently, another four arts center projects are in development, totaling over 100,000 square feet in San Francisco and Oakland.

-CAST launched work to create a dynamic city-wide map of cultural facilities as a tool for CAST, urban planners, policymakers, and institutional and individual funders of cultural facilities (slated for launch in Q1 2018).
+CAST launched work to create a dynamic city-wide map of cultural facilities as a tool for CAST, urban planners, policymakers, and institutional and individual funders of cultural facilities.